worktheclock/replit.github.io/classrooms/assignment-submission.md

 students.
 2. Submissions: the student's work against the assignment given by the teacher.

-The submission workflow differ depending on the assignment "correction" type -- whether it's manual or automatic.
+The submission workflow differs depending on the assignment "correction" type -- whether it's manual or automatic.
 We currently support two automated correction mechanisms and one manual.